 Over the past couple of years, Greece has seen it all.
-From the Greek Depression to being downgraded to junk status in April 2010, to being bailed out twice by the European Union (or EU) and the International Monetary Fund (or IMF), to the current unrest caused by its prime minister calling for a snap presidential election.
+From the Greek Depressiondowngraded to junk status in April 2010 to being Greek Depressiondowngraded to junk status in April 2010, to being bailed out twice by the European Union (or EU) and the International Monetary Fund (or IMF), to the current unrest caused by its prime minister calling for a snap presidential election.
 The Greeks are still waiting to see times where the Greece-tracking FTSE Greece 20 ETF (GREK) would display less volatility and perhaps tread north.

 The FTSE Greece 20 ETF (GREK) is an exchange-traded fund that tracks the FTSE/Athex 20 Index.
 The index, composed of the top 20 companies in Greece, tracks broad-based equity market performance in Greece.
 The GREK is currently invested in equities of National Bank of Greece (NBG) and Coca-Cola HBC AG (KO), among others.